When I first started coaching, I wanted to help other working moms like me get the alone time they needed for self-care.

 Simple.
 Self-care is designed to make you happy.
 You work and family can make you happy, but you are responsible for your personal happiness.
 Your personal joy is on you.
 When I take the time to do something kind for myself, I’m happy.
 Not only because I’m choosing joy, but because I’m actively supporting the growth of my joy.
 Outside of being a mom and worker.
 But, by just doing for me.

-Recommended activities for increased joy: Taking a time-out, dancing to your favorite song, laughing at funny pictures.
+Recommended activities for increased joy: Taking a time-out, dancing to your favorite song, laughing at funny pictures or memes.

 Quality self-care increases your energy.